hannibal002/SkyHanni/docs/tutorials/graph_network.md

 The feature first finds the closest node to the player.
 Next, the graph network is traversed starting from this node until an area tag is found.

-Nodes without a specific area tag are considered to be in the default no_area, which covers the whole island.
+Nodes without a specific area tag are considered to be in the default `no_area`, which covers the whole island.
 Some islands do not have any area at all.
 On those islands, the API will return `no_area`.
+Consequently, mod features that strictly require defined areas will not function on these islands.

 #### Current Area